igagansran/Finance-dashboard/README.md

 # Personal Finance :

-Since when I moved to Bangalore I've been monitoring my expenses.
 Every night I used to fill the data in an Excel sheet.
 And this is my personal finance dashboard where I have plotted various charts representing my spendings.

 <p align = 'center' >
     <img alt = 'home_image' src = 'results/result.gif'>